 My goal is to help free your body of excess tension so that you experience more integration and support.
 You become more in tune with the natural intelligence of your system.
 There is more being and less doing.
 I will provide you with tips and techniques on how to tap into more of that goodness during your daily life.
-If we work together over time I start to suggest “homework.”
-I’m also an anatomy nerd so you may learn something about that, too.
+I will suggest ways you can explore the work between lessons.
+I’m an anatomy nerd so I teach you something about that, too.

 About AT jargon.
 There are a bunch of principles within the Alexander Technique and I will slowly introduce them to you.
 Ideas like primary control, directions, the inhibitive moment, non-doing, end-gaining, pulling-down, debauched sensory appreciation.
 Yes, I just used the word debauched.
 Some of the language that F.M.
 Alexander used to describe the discoveries he made during the early 1900s is pretty awesome.

 One final note.
 The Technique supports you to explore new ways to inhabit your body.
 This will require you to lessen your commitment to habitual patterns and ways of being.
 You start to say no to habitual ways of using yourself that may be creating pain and dysfunction.
 You discover new choices available in your body and mind that will help you feel better as you go about doing what you want to do in your life.
 You say yes to new possibilities.
 Amazing things happen including one of the most well-loved benefits of all — you stand taller.

 email@example.com | 617.877.1700

 Last few of details.
 Just wear your comfortable clothes.
 My studio is in my home In Lincoln and there is plenty of parking.
 We have two cats and eight rabbits.
 Lastly, please avoid wearing scented products including clothes washed in highly scented laundry detergents and softeners.
 I am sensitive to chemical scents and they often induce a headache.

 Thank you.
 I look forward to working with you.
 Peace.